- Hurricane Information

 For SWA Employees

-To stay up to date on SWA closures, you can:
+To stay up to date on SWA closure-related information:

 Once a Storm Is Named

 Palm Beach County's Division of Emergency Management's Emergency Operations Center is at Level II - Partial Activation.
 Learn how to prepare your family by visiting ReadyPBC.org.

 Do not cut down trees or do major yard work once Palm Beach County is in the cone of uncertainty.
 There is not enough equipment or manpower to handle additional material before the storm makes landfall.

 Watch a short video from SWA for safety tips»

 Learn more about what do during and after a storm»